 Oil refining is the only sector that shows declining hydrogen demand in the Announced Pledges and Net zero Emissions scenarios.
 As climate ambitions increase, oil refining activity declines more sharply as oil demand declines, especially after 2030.
-In the Announced Pledges Scenario, hydrogen demand increases to more than 40 Mt $H_2$ to then drop to around 30 Mt $H_2$ in 2050.
-In the Net zero Emissions shows 25 Mt $H_2$ in 2030 and 10 Mt $H_2$ in 2050.
+In the Announced Pledges Scenario, hydrogen demand increases to more than 40 Mt H_2 to then drop to around 30 Mt H_2 in 2050.
+The Net zero Emissions shows 25 Mt H_2 in 2030 and 10 Mt H_2 in 2050.
 Dropping oil demand will create a dilemma for refinery operators, as investing in decarbonising current hydrogen production can be difficult to justify if falling demand entails the risk of stranded assets.